barravince/slackware/README.md

 Therefore at the user prompt when using this software the user will follow this procedure:

-Enter the name of the package you want to build and install: gnustep-make Enter the link of the SlackBuild archive: https://slackbuilds.org/slackbuilds/15.0/development/gnustep-make.tar.gz Enter the package sources link: ftp://ftp.gnustep.org/pub/gnustep/core/gnustep-make-2.8.0.tar.gz
+      Please type the name of the package you want to build and install: gnustep-make Please type the link of the SlackBuild archive: https://slackbuilds.org/slackbuilds/15.0/development/gnustep-make.tar.gz
+      Please type the package sources link: ftp://ftp.gnustep.org/pub/gnustep/core/gnustep-make-2.8.0.tar.gz